-Shareholders' equity increased \$109.4 million, or 41.2%, to \$374.6 million during 2018 due to \$69.6 million from the issuance of shares of Bancorp common stock in exchange for FAIC common stock, \$36.1 million of net income, and \$9.6 million of additional paid in capital from the exercise of stock options, and partially offset by \$5.7 million of cash dividends declared during the year.
+Shareholders' equity increased \$33.1 million, or 8.8%, to \$407.7 million during 2019 due to \$39.2 million of net income, \$2.8 million of additional paid in capital from the exercise of stock options and \$1.6 million increase in other comprehensive income, partially offset by \$8.0 million of cash dividends declared during the year and \$3.2 from the repurchase of shares of the Company's common stock.
 The increase in accumulated other comprehensive income primarily resulted from increases in unrealized gains on available for sale securities.

-On July 27, 2017, we completed our initial public offering of 3,750,000 shares at a price to the public of \$23.00 per share and a total gross proceeds of \$86,250,000.
-The offering was originally 3,000,000 shares but due to demand, we increased it to 3,750,000 shares.
+In July 2017, we completed our initial public offering of 3,750,000 shares at a price to the public of \$23.00 per share and a total gross proceeds of \$86,250,000.
 Bancorp sold 2,857,756 shares and selling shareholders sold 892,244 shares of Bancorp's common stock.
 The offering resulted in gross proceeds to Bancorp of approximately \$65.7 million.
-Bancorp contributed \$25.0 million of the net proceeds received from the offering to the Bank.
 The increase to capital net of expenses was approximately \$60.2 million.